 This protects your organization in ways other models cannot.
 It stops malware from entering your network.
 It gives remote workers more protection without affecting productivity.
 It simplifies the management of security operations centers with enhanced automation, and it extends visibility into potential threats to improve proactive remediation and response.

-Whether your organization is already deploying Zero Trust or the term is completely new to you, it is important to understand just what Zero Trust is all about and how it can protect your organization and how to implement it most effectively.
+Whether your organization is already deploying Zero Trust or the term is completely new to you, it is important to understand just what ZT is all about and how it can protect your organization and how to implement it most effectively.

 In macro terminology, Zero Trust changes the concept of perimeter security which is based on location to a new more secure model based on user identity and authorized access.
 This is a much more relevant security model in today’s era of cloud computing, remote workers, and digital transformation.
 Zero Trust is truly a game-changer in helping to reduce complexity, lower costs, decrease the number of cybersecurity tools and address the growing shortage in skilled cybersecurity personnel.